huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 - Note: Avoid including duplicate values in the same column, as this will cause a validation error and prevent the import from working successfully.

-You can group terms under a parent term by providing the child terms following the parent prefixed with a hyphen.
+You can group terms by including a line with the group name, and immediately include lines for the terms to be grouped, prefixed with a hyphen (-).

+As an example, the following CSV

 ```
 English,French,German